“Just Be Yourself?”

 Should I practice the guitar day and night and get really good at it?
 Hell, no. Everything that takes work is fake.
 Here, just play this fucking video game that simulates playing the guitar instead.
 There, isn’t a video game about the guitar realer than playing a real guitar?
 Aren’t fake things real and real things fake?
 Isn’t all achievement a biased, subjective, easily-deconstructible illusion?
 AREN’T I STUPID AND FAT AND NOT GOOD AT ANYTHING AND THEREFORE THE MOST “HONEST” PERSON WHO HAS EVER LIVED?

-This may seem like an unwarranted reductio ad absurdum, but we’re afraid it’s actually a totally warranted reductio ad absurdum.
+This may seem like an unwarranted reductio ad absurdum, but I’m afraid it’s actually a totally warranted reductio ad absurdum.

-NO, WE SHOULDN’T HAVE.
+NO, I SHOULDN’T HAVE.
 YOU SHOULD HAVE LOOKED IT UP IF YOU DIDN’T KNOW WHAT IT MEANT.
-THAT’S WHAT YOU’RE SUPPOSED TO DO WHEN YOU DON’T KNOW WHAT SOMETHING MEANS—LOOK IT UP, INSTEAD OF GETTING MAD AT THE PERSON WHO SAID IT.
-IN THE TIME IT TOOK YOU TO HAVE IT OUT WITH US ABOUT THIS, YOU COULD HAVE JUST GONE TO FUCKING WIKIPEDIA AND LOOKED IT UP.
-YOU ARE ALREADY SITTING AT A COMPUTER RIGHT FUCKING NOW—JUST OPEN UP A NEW WINDOW.
+THAT’S WHAT YOU’RE SUPPOSED TO DO WHEN YOU DON’T KNOW WHAT SOMETHING MEANS — LOOK IT UP, INSTEAD OF GETTING MAD AT THE PERSON WHO SAID IT FOR NOT ALTERING HIS SPEECH TO ACCOMMODATE PEOPLE WHO DON'T KNOW THINGS.
+IN THE TIME IT TOOK YOU TO HAVE IT OUT WITH ME ABOUT THIS, YOU COULD HAVE JUST GONE TO FUCKING WIKIPEDIA AND LOOKED IT UP.
+YOU ARE ALREADY SITTING AT A COMPUTER RIGHT FUCKING NOW — JUST OPEN UP A NEW WINDOW.
 WHAT’S WRONG WITH YOU?

 Prepare yourself, for your world is ending.

-Anyway, what we were about to say before, as usual, we were so rudely interrupted by a person we made up, is that you should start paying attention to how people use the word only—specifically, how they insert it into sentences where it has no place: “He was only able to beat me up because he knows karate;” “He’s only smarter than me because he reads a lot of books;” “She’s only considered more attractive than I am because she exercises and wears sexy clothes”… Okay, well, these additional hypothetical complainers may have correctly identified the reasons that their rivals are outcompeting them at this or that, but what the fuck does “only” have to do with anything?
+Anyway, what I was about to say before, as usual, I was so rudely interrupted by a person I made up, is that you should start paying attention to how people use the word “only” — specifically, how they insert it into sentences where it has no place: “He was only able to beat me up because he knows karate;” “He’s only smarter than me because he reads a lot of books;” “She’s only considered more attractive than I am because she exercises and wears sexy clothes”… Okay, well, these additional hypothetical complainers may have correctly identified the reasons why their rivals are outcompeting them at this or that, but what the fuck does “only” have to do with anything?
 Are we to believe that actually making an effort to be good at something counts as cheating?
 Isn’t figuring out what you have to do to be better than other people at something and then doing it pretty much inherently the way you get good at something?
 What’s “fake” about that?
-And if that’s “fake,” then what’s “real”—sitting on your ass all day hoping you’ll magically get good at something?
+And if that’s “fake,” then what’s “real” — sitting on your ass all day hoping you’ll magically get good at something?

 What’s that?
 Because showering is easy, and you only condemn methods of getting good at something as “fake” when they actually require effort, and there are other people who are willing to put in that effort, and you aren’t?

-We’re sorry that this is where the politics of self-esteem have gotten us.
-It’s not like we’re against feeling good about yourself—a lot of this site is about pride and self-worth—but we just feel like self-esteem is supposed to be based on something.
-We’re not going to employ reductive conservative language and say that it’s “a privilege not a right” or some shit, but we do feel as if it’s supposed to be based on something.
-If you feel good about yourself despite the fact that you suck, then something is wrong—and there are a lot of people running around these days who feel good about themselves not only despite the fact that they suck, but because of the fact that they suck.
+Sorry that this is where the politics of self-esteem have gotten us.
+It’s not like I’m against feeling good about yourself — a lot of 1585 is about pride and self-worth — but I just feel like self-esteem is supposed to be based on something.
+I’m not going to employ conservative language and say that it’s “a privilege not a right” or some shit, but I do feel as if it’s supposed to be based on something.
+If you feel good about yourself despite the fact that you suck, then something is wrong — and there are a lot of people running around these days who feel good about themselves not only despite the fact that they suck, but because of the fact that they suck.
 The politics of self-esteem has resulted in people who genuinely believe that sucking is morally superior to not sucking.

 The self-esteem-based reshaping of education began in the late ’80s and early ’90s, and was initially focused specifically on girls.
-The idea was that many girls were performing below potential in school because they lacked confidence as a result of being intimidated—directly or indirectly—by boys.
-So educational models began to move away from dynamics of true and false, right answers and wrong ones, winning and losing, and towards cooperative interactions that held less truck with objective ideals, while the more personal arenas—like “Health” class—started pushing the idea that no-one should ever let anyone else convince them that they are not awesome.
-After much of the pioneering girlcentric self-esteem literature was discredited—most famously, it was revealed that feminist researcher Carol Gilligan had studied girls in a vacuum, and that when young boys were studied in the same way, it turned out that their self-esteem was just as low as that of the girls; i.e., high school is a place where everybody is intimidated and silenced by everybody else, and not just girls by boys—we had a chance to bring everything back to normal, but didn’t.
+The idea was that many girls were performing below potential in school because they lacked confidence as a result of being intimidated — directly or indirectly — by boys.
+So educational models began to move away from dynamics of true and false, right answers and wrong ones, winning and losing, and towards cooperative interactions that held less truck with objective ideals, while the more personal arenas — like “Health” class — started pushing the idea that no-one should ever let anyone else convince them that they are not awesome.
+After much of the pioneering girlcentric self-esteem literature was discredited (most famously, it was revealed that feminist researcher Carol Gilligan had studied girls in a vacuum, and that when boys were studied in the same way, it turned out that their self-esteem was just as low as that of the girls; i.e., high school is a place where everybody is intimidated and silenced by everybody else, and not just girls by boys) we had a chance to bring everything back to normal, but we didn’t.
 Instead, we hauled even harder in the direction of reforming education so that its primary goal was raising everyone’s self-esteem.

-The result was a generation who feels so entitled to sucking that nobody can ever tell them that anything is wrong with them even when something is seriously wrong with them—a generation so shocked by the notion that there are ever situations where Person A is right and Person B is wrong that, when this idea is finally introduced to them for the first time in fucking college, it actually causes some of them to get up and flee the classroom in tears.
+The result was a generation of people who feel so entitled to sucking that nobody can ever tell them that anything is wrong with them even when something is seriously wrong with them — a generation so shocked by the notion that there are ever situations where Person A is right and Person B is wrong that, when this idea is finally introduced to them for the first time in fucking college, it actually causes some of them to get up and flee the classroom in tears.

 Simply put: the only kids who believe that there is such a thing as truth believe a bunch of shit that is false, and the kids who should believe the shit that is true believe that there is no such thing as truth.

 Mean to care.
-And so we enter endgame, and our ultimate reductio ad absurdum.
+And so we enter endgame.
 If you care about an issue, then you probably have an opinion about it, and if you have an opinion about it, then you must disagree with others who have different ones, which means you must believe they’re wrong, and the more you care about it, the more strongly you believe the others are wrong, and therefore you can only be nice by not caring about anything.
-Contemporary college students frequently attempt to refuse to write argumentative papers on the grounds that they “do not care”—that “anything anyone else believes is fine with” them.
-At this stage in the game, it is revealed as sadly, bitterly ironic that Carol Gilligan’s theories were known as the ethics of care—as, in the end, that is precisely what they do not allow people to do.
+I can't even count how many students I've had who refused to write argumentative papers on the grounds that they “do not care” — that “anything anyone else believes is fine with” them.
+At this stage in the game, it is revealed as sadly, bitterly ironic that Carol Gilligan’s theories were known as the ethics of care — as, in the end, that is precisely what they do not allow people to do.
 Of course, the word as Gilligan and others used it did not mean to be passionate but rather to be nice, and was offered up as the alternative to the supposedly boycentric ethics of justice, which, after all, were only derived in order to provide an excuse for boys to be mean and show off.

 Here is their official definition: